MIPS/gcc/gcc/jit/docs/intro/tutorial03.rst

   fake.c.016t.ssa
   # etc

-The gimple code is converted into Static Single Assigment form, with annotations for use when generating the debuginfo:
+The gimple code is converted into Static Single Assignment form, with annotations for use when generating the debuginfo:

 .. code-block:: console